-Dr. Patrice M. Buzzanell (PhD., Purdue University) is a Professor in the Brian Lamb School of Communication and holds a courtesy appointment in the School of Engineering Education at Purdue University.
+Dr. Patrice M. Buzzanell (PhD., Purdue University) is a Distinguished Professor in the Brian Lamb School of Communication and holds a courtesy appointment in the School of Engineering Education at Purdue University.
 In 2015, she assumed the Susan Bulkeley Butler Chair for Leadership Excellence and holds the position of Director of the Butler Center.

 Buzzanell's research focuses on the intersections of career, leadership, gender, and resilience.
 Specifically, she investigates the everyday negotiations, policies, and structures that produce--and are produced by--the intersections.
 She is the editor of three books--Distinctive qualities in communication research (2010 with Donal Carbaugh), Gender In Applied Communication Contexts (2004 with Helen Sterk and Lynn Turner), and Rethinking organizational and managerial communication from feminist perspectives (2000)--and author of more than 160 articles and chapters in communication and interdisciplinary outlets.
 Her published work is in journals such as Human Relations, Communication Monographs, and Human Communication Research as well as in handbooks on organizational, professional, family, conflict, ethics, and gender communication.
 She also published in encyclopedias and in the proceedings of the American Society for Engineering Education, Frontiers in Education, among other outlets.